 3. Methodology

 This section presents the methods and mathematical equations used to explore the results.
 All datasets' wind data were collected at a height of 10 m.
 From the wind components U (eastward component) and V (northward component), we computed the wind speed and direction.
-To compare modelled and observed wind speeds.
+To compare modeled and observed wind speeds.
 In Section 3.1, the extrapolation of wind speed at hub height was performed using the logarithmic law.
 To describe the variation in wind speed at each site the weibull frequency distribution was used (Sect 3.1 ).
-Wind power density was used to measure the wind energy available to the site given in this study (Sect 3.3 ).
+Wind power density was used to measure the wind energy available to the site given in this study (Sect 3.3).

 3.1 Extrapolation wind speed at different hub-heights